webnizam/OmniGen2/docs/FINETUNE.md

-Of course!
-Here is an optimized, all-English version of your GitHub README section.
-I've focused on creating a clear, step-by-step structure, improving the language for clarity, and ensuring it's easy for any user to follow.

----

 ## ⚙️ Fine-Tuning OmniGen2

 You can fine-tune OmniGen2 to customize its capabilities, enhance its performance on specific tasks, or address potential limitations.